Culture and identity

 Great progress towards the Millennium Development Goals has meant the health of Bhutanese has improved dramatically.
 Over the past two decades, infant mortality has dropped to 44 deaths per 1,000 live births.
 Life expectancy at birth is 67 years.
 Fewer than 0.1% of the population are living with HIV.

 Health services are provided free to the entire population.
 Traditional medicines are commonly used, with both Buddhist rituals and village shaman playing an important role.

 Most people have access to clean water and just over two-thirds use improved sanitation facilities.

 Religion and beliefs

 Bhutan's state religion is Drukpa Kagyu, a form of Mahayana Buddhism.
 The leader, an elected lama, has equal rank with the monarch.
 The Buddhist faith plays a fundamental role in the cultural, ethical and community life of Bhutan.
 Every major event is marked by a religious ceremony in homes or at the temples.
-There is also a large Hindu population who predominantly live in the Nepalese south.

 Food and shelter